Thomas Flegler: Dolphins (2024-)

 In February 2023, Flegler signed a four-year contract to play for the Dolphins from the 2024 NRL season onwards.

 Flegler was ruled out for the rest of the 2024 season after suffering a serious shoulder injury in round 5.

 On 6 September, it was announced that Flegler had undergone nerve graft surgery six weeks prior in a bid to fix the issue in his shoulder.

+On 8 March 2026, during round one of the NRL season.
+Flegler made his return to the field after more than 600 days out.

+On May 18th, Flegler was selected as one of the starting front rowers for Queensland in Game One of the 2026 State of Origin series.
+He would score a try in this game under the same set of posts where he scored his grand final try three years before.
+He would retain his starting prop spot for the rest of the series as Queensland lost 2-1.